wicaksana/neo4j-banking-transactions-analysis/README.md

 ## Loading the data into Neo4j

 This project uses Python to cleanse and load the data.
 The script is written as a Jupyter Notebook ([banking_ingestion.ipynb](./banking_ingestion.ipynb)) to make it easier to follow.
+Please use [Nbviewer](https://nbviewer.org/github/wicaksana/neo4j-banking-transactions-analysis/blob/main/banking_ingestion.ipynb) to open the notebook in case Github fails to render it.

 Environment specification: